-The /tigress file system is a large, shared file system, available on the head and compute nodes (if any) of Della, Tiger, Perseus, and Tigressdata.
-Space usage is restricted.
+The /tigress filesystem is a large, shared filesystem, available on the head and compute nodes of the large clusters and Tigressdata.
+See the Data Storage page for a complete description of all the filesystems.
+Space usage is restricted on /tigress.
 For users with access to these systems, an application for space beyond the default quota of 500 GB may be made via the quota request form.

-The implementation of this file system uses GPFS (General Parallel File System), an IBM commercial file system specifically designed to support high reliability and computing clusters.
-There is 6 PB of space allocated to /tigress.
+The implementation of this filesystem uses GPFS (General Parallel File System), an IBM commercial filesystem specifically designed to support high reliability and computing clusters.
+There is 6.5 PB of space allocated to /tigress.
 The data and files on /tigress are backed up to a TSM (Tivoli Storage Manager) server.

 /tigress is backed up to PICSciE's private TSM server.
 Only the latest copy of any file residing on /tigress is kept on the server, no previous versions of a file are kept.
 These active files are kept on the backup server indefinitely.
 Should a file be deleted from /tigress, it will remain on the backup server for 10 days after which it will be deleted from the backup server.
-The current status of the backups can be found in file /tigress/BACKUP_STATUS.txt.
 Files will be backed up on a weekly cycle and will serve as a disaster recovery system such that in the worst case only one week of files should ever be lost.

-/tigress was set up to act as a repository for output or data that requires more processing on another system or cluster.
-It is not suitable to use as scratch disk or as a home filesystem.
+/tigress is not suitable to use as scratch disk or as a home filesystem.